The darkness was empty.

 This lost count.

-Then this lost count again.
+Then this lost count.

 Once again, This sat inside the darkness and waited.